* Dollar hits highest vs yen since July 27

 "The primary reason U.S. yields are creeping up is after thinking about it clearly the market has decided that the Fed is unlikely to change the December 2017 dot - still saying they expect one more rate hike in 2017," BMO's Anderson said.

-The dollar index, which tracks the greenback against six major currencies, was up 0.14 percent at 92.002.
+The dollar index, which tracks the greenback against six major currencies, was little changed at 91.877.